-The Channel 7 Children’s Research Foundation awards approximately $1,350,000 in grants each year to universities, research institutes, health services and other organisations, for research into issues affecting the health, education and wellbeing of children, in any relevant field.
+The Channel 7 Children’s Research Foundation grants around $1.5 million a year to supporting quality research within the universities, research institutes, health services and other organisations of South Australia.

-Grants may be awarded up to a maximum of $75,000 per project, or Early Career Grants to a maximum of $35,000 per project.
+Grants may now be awarded up to a maximum of $100,000 per project, or Early Career Grants up to a maximum of $40,000 per project.

 Projects may be completed over 1 year or 2 years, with funding paid by quarterly instalments over the period of funding.

-- February – Expressions of Interest (EOI) open
+- 22 February 2020: Advertising for Opening of Expressions of Interest (EOI)

 - The Chief Investigator and Administering Institution MUST be located in South Australia.